|

 Ken Goddard who had put so

-much time into arranging the event but wasn’t able to be there because
+much time into arranging event but wasn’t able to be re because

 of family illness; we all sent our best wishes and love to Jean.